MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/ns-acxstreams-acx_stream_bridge_config.md

 This field can be zero only if the InModes field is set to NULL.

+TBD - Can iInModesCount also be zero if InModes is set to the `NULL_GUID`?

 ### -field InModes

 A pointer to a list of AUDIO_SIGNALPROCESSINGMODE pointers supported by ACXSTREAMBRIDGE.
-This field can be NULL.

-- A NULL GUID is a wild card value and it matches any AUDIO_SIGNALPROCESSINGMODE(s).
+- A `NULL_GUID` is a wild card value and it matches any AUDIO_SIGNALPROCESSINGMODE(s).
+- If this field is NULL, TBD.
-- If the input signal processing modes are not defined, the ACXSTREAMBRIDGE does not automatically match any mode.
-In this case, it is up to the driver to manually add the input stream to the stream bridge.
+- If the input signal processing modes are not defined at all, the ACXSTREAMBRIDGE does not automatically match any mode.
+In this case, it is up to the driver to manually add the input stream to the stream bridge, after the stream bridge is created.

 ### -field OutMode

 A pointer to an AUDIO_SIGNALPROCESSINGMODE that defines the audio signal processing mode of the output stream.

-- If this field is set to a NULL GUID, the AUDIO_SIGNALPROCESSINGMODE_DEFAULT is used if supported by the associated ACXPIN, else the AUDIO_SIGNALPROCESSINGMODE_RAW is used.
+- If this field is set to a `NULL_GUID`, the AUDIO_SIGNALPROCESSINGMODE_DEFAULT is used if supported by the associated ACXPIN, else the AUDIO_SIGNALPROCESSINGMODE_RAW is used.
 - If AUDIO_SIGNALPROCESSINGMODE_RAW is also not supported, the output stream is created without specifying an audio signal processing mode.
 - See the remarks section for additional information on the behavior of audio signal processing modes.